LiamB017/SentimentAnalysisPrototype2/README.md

 # SentimentAnalysisPrototype2

 This is the code for my sentiment analysis visualisation application using flask and react.
-To set up this project, download a zip of the layout refactor branch, specifically the commit 148a7568a161286c99a366acb07a9ea19d8a5b34 titled "small fixes"
+To set up this project, download a zip of the SentimentFinal branch.

 To install dependancies, cd src and then npm install